Middlesbrough: Buildings

 The terraced Victorian streets surrounding the town centre are elements of Middlesbrough's social and historical identity, and the vast streets surrounding Parliament Road and Abingdon Road a reminder of the area's wealth and rapid growth during industrialisation.

-The outer areas of the town have multiple country halls, most are of Victorian origin.
+The outer areas of the town have several country halls, most are of Victorian origin.
 Former halls include Marton Hall (on the grounds of Stewart Park), Gunnergate Hall (Coulby Newham), Tollesby Hall and Park End House.
-They are multiple halls that are still in existence such as Newham Hall, Nunthorpe Hall, Grey Towers, and Coulby Manor.
+They are halls that are still in existence such as Newham Hall, Nunthorpe Hall, Grey Towers, and Coulby Manor.
 The oldest domestic building is Acklam Hall of 1678.
 Built by Sir William Hustler, it is also the only Grade I listed building in Midddlesbrough.
-Within a mile of the council area there are Normanby Hall, Upsall Hall and the Grade I listed Ormesby Hall.

 Middlesbrough Town Hall, designed by George Gordon Hoskins and built between 1883 and 1889 is a Grade II* listed building used for municipal purposes and as an entertainment venue.
 The Middlesbrough Empire, built in 1897 as a theatre, is a nightclub (since 1993) designed by Ernest Runtz.
 The first artist to perform in building as a Music Hall was Lillie Langtry.
 It became an early nightclub (1950s), then a bingo hall and is now once again a nightclub.
 In Linthorpe, is the Middlesbrough Theatre opened by Sir John Gielgud in 1957; it was one of the first new theatres built in England after the Second World War.

 The Dorman Long office on Zetland Road, constructed between 1881 and 1891, is the only commercial building ever designed by Philip Webb, the architect who worked for Sir Isaac Lowthian Bell.